Learn About Beekeeping

 - The beekeeping year

-(Please note, the cost of the Taster session will be deducted from the cost of the full course for those that wish to continue beekeeping having attended the taster session.)
+(Please note, the cost of the Taster session will be deducted from the cost of the full course for those who wish to continue beekeeping, having attended the taster session.)

 Learn more about bees and beekeeping